ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### Payment

 With Payment module in place, users can define and manage payment methods, as well as create and manage payments, search for payments and filter the results.
-Users can also enable or disable payment methods, payment information, and cancel payments.
+Users can also enable or disable payment methods, modify payment information, and cancel payments.

 ![The payment methods screen](img/4.5_shipping_methods.png "The payment methods screen")